OpShin/opshin/README.md

 # The artifacts contain the Plutus Blueprint of the validator as well, and you can apply parameters to this blueprint
 validator_blueprint = apply_blueprint_parameters(contract_artifacts.blueprint["validators"][0], arg1, arg2, arg3)

+# If you know that a blueprint is present, you can also load the blueprint directly
+contract_artifacts = load_blueprint("path/to/store")
 ```

 ### The small print